Complaints

 Writing your formal complaint

-· If you are raising a concern on behalf of another person, we will need to seek appropriate consent, even if that person has sadly died.
+If you are raising a concern on behalf of someone else, we will need appropriate consent, even if that person has sadly died.

 Receipt of your complaint